GACWR/Elliott_wave_visulization/README.md

 # Elliott Wave Principle Visulization

-This tool provide a quick way to identify the wave pattern of stock or indices.
+This tool provides a quick way to identify the wave pattern of stock or indices.

 ## Description
 The Elliott wave principle was introduced by Ralph Nelson Elliott in 1938, including impulse wave and corrective wave.